 all the people

 HAMAATSA is committed to spiritual wholeness, cultural restoration and regenerative living informed by indigenous wisdom and life-ways for healing land and people.
-We operate on a modest sustainable income with a handful of people coming alongside storytellers, culture bearers, artists, social activists and farmer-herbalists.
+We operate on a modest sustainable budget with a dedicated cadre of storytellers, culture bearers, artists, social activists and farmer-herbalists.
 We nurture artistic creativity and foster self-sufficiency as we reverently carry the stories and wisdom of our elders forward and remember how they tell us: be brave, be strong, keep going.

 Hamaatsa, founded in 2006 by Larry and Deborah Littlebird, is a 501(c)3 tax-exempt nonprofit and operates with a Board of Directors and Advisory Council who model an age-old indigenous approach to governance through sacred council process.
 The Council's core precepts serve its individuals, families, community and constituents with regard and respect for all our relations as we work and live together in sisterly and brotherly unity.